android/ndk-samples/san-angeles/README.md

 ===========
 San Angeles is a Android port of a demo that uses GLES C/API to render a procedural scene.

-See the original [README](app/src/main/jni/README.txt) more details about the port.
+See the original [README](app/src/main/jni/README.txt) more details about the original GLES port.

 Pre-requisites
 --------------